Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 Step 3 / Add Your Own Character Designs

-I completely winged the rest of my vintage blue and white platter wall by adding a few of my own touches here and there.
+I completely winged the rest of my blue and white vintage plate wall by adding a few of my own touches here and there.

 With a little crazy glue, I added two tea cups and two small bowls to each of the open-faced platters.
 I liked the layers and vintage charm it added to each vintage serving tray.

-I then filled in one of the small open wall spaces with the mounted teacup’s saucer and the blue and white bowl’s twin.
+I then filled in one of the small open wall spaces with the mounted teacup saucer and the blue and white bowl’s twin.

-In this case, I simply used Command Strips to hang the smaller dishes.
+In this case, I used Command Strips to hang the smaller dishes.

-Now there are still a couple of open spaces left to complete on the platter wall, but I think it’s ready to share with you here today.
-And not to fret, as the open spaces are calling for flowers, books, and more until I can fill them in.
+Now, there are still a couple of open spaces left to complete on my vintage plate wall, but I think it’s ready to share with you here today.
+And not to fret, as the open spaces call for flowers, books, and more until I can fill them in.

 You may also enjoy the 12 Table Topics with Thrifted Tea and Toast Fanfare post.